Nick Trueman is the founder of Spec Digital, and host of the Winning with Shopify Podcast. He’s also a true Google Ads geek!

 Crystal ball time – what’s coming up in the next 6-12 months that we should be getting ready for in Google Ads?

 It’s hard to predict anything, but Nick says Shopify’s market share is going to continue growing and that a lot’s going to change on a platform level.

 Do you want more from your paid ads campaigns this year?

 Tired of disappointing results, low-to-no returns and exhausted by fruitless optimisation?
 If that sounds familiar It might be time to have a chat with my friends at Digital Gearbox.
 Masters in the art of pay-per-click marketing their expert team have helped transform businesses around the world with tried and tested strategies that actually get results.

-Right now they’re offering a FREE one-on-one consultation, limited to 10 ambitious businesses looking to do great things in 2023.
+Right now they’re offering a FREE one-on-one consultation, limited to 10 ambitious businesses looking to get more sales and better returns online.